 Data block values edited in Horizzon can be reused in Enterprise Studio, for example, in color views and charts.
 They can be used like regular profile attribute values on objects and relations created in Enterprise Studio and on entities and links within collections if external data is available in the model package.
 Data block values can also be exchanged using Excel (import+export) and Dashboard (export) connections.

 Without any restrictions set, users in Enterprise Studio can view and edit all data blocks in a model package.
-Data policies on the data blocks and strict data block write access may restrict permissions to view and/or edit them.
+Data policies on data blocks and strict write access to data blocks may restrict permissions to view and/or edit them.

 Data block values are available in a model package for the duration of an Enterprise Studio session as long as the model package is open.
-They do not persist once the session is closed, nor will they be included if you save a copy of the model package.
+They do not persist after the session closes, nor are they included when you save a copy of the model package.

 Using data block values from Horizzon in model packages in Enterprise Studio